 Over the following years, more pumping stations were built, disused quarries purchased and a new WTW constructed at Juas to meet the continuing increase in demand.
 By 1958 more than 3,400ML of water was being supplied each year.
 At this time, a revolutionary desalination plant (then known as a Sea Water Distallation Plant), the first of its kind in the British Isles, was constructed to augment the Island’s supply during the dry summers.
 It was situated at La Hure Mare in the Vale, and was able to distill 80,000 gallons of seawater into 20,000 gallons of raw water each hour.
 The plant was reasonably successful for a few years in allowing the island to keep up with customer demand, particularly during the dry summers of 1964 and 1965.
 However, the plant proved to be uneconomical to maintain and was decommissioned shortly after 1970 in favour of increased above-ground water storage in mined-out quarries and other storage reservoirs.
 To learn more about the desalination plant, the Official Opening booklet from October 22nd 1960 is available to view here.

 Demand was up to 5,000ML a year by the hot summer of 1970, so the Board agreed to purchase Longue Hougue quarry.
 This extremely deep reservoir can store 1,400ML of water, more than a third greater than the St Saviour's Reservoir, and is a major component in the Island's water storage infrastructure.

 The Review of the Machinery of Government in May 2004 resulted in the amalgamation of the States Water Board with States Works, Guernsey Technical Services, Harbours and Airports into the Public Services Department (PSD).
 The former States Water Board was renamed Guernsey Water, a business unit of PSD.

-PSD is responsible for the delivery of key services and the provision of essential Island infrastructure which facilitates the movement of people and goods on, to, through and off the Island by the provision, management and maintenance of Harbours, roads and the Airports.
-It also secures the supply of fresh water and removal of foul water.
+PSD was responsible for the delivery of key services and the provision of essential Island infrastructure which facilitated the movement of people and goods on, to, through and off the island by the provision, management and maintenance of Harbours, roads and the Airports.
+It also secured the supply of fresh water and removal of foul water.